cardano-foundation/CIPs/CIP-0071/README.md

 #### "Ballot" -> Plutus Minting Policy

-Every holder that participates in the vote will have their project NFT in a wallet that can be spent from (either hardware or software, and typically via [CIP-30](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030)).
+Every holder that participates in the vote will have their project NFT in a wallet that can be spent from (either hardware or software, typically accessed via [CIP-30](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030)).
 To create a ballot, the voting authority will create a Plutus minting policy with a specific combination of:

 ```ts
 type BallotMintingPolicy = {